uphg/unfunt/docs/docs/structure.md

 #### `clear()`

-Removes all key-value pairs from the MapQueue.
+Removes all key-value pairs from the QueueMap.

 **Returns:** *(undefined)*